lynkos/blog/_posts/2025-03-19-play-windows-games.md

 ---
 share: true
-title: How to Play Windows Games and Programs on Mac
+title: How to Run Windows Games and Programs on Mac
 description: Technical guide about running Windows programs + playing Windows games on macOS with Wine + Game Porting Toolkit (GPTk), DXMT, DXVK, MoltenVK, and more.
+date: 2025-03-19 20:59:00 -0400
 pin: true
-date: 2025-03-19 20:59:00 -0400
 filename: 2025-03-19-play-windows-games
 categories:
   - tutorial